LATM-USP/vsat_audience/docs/custom-fonts/custom-fonts.md

 * [Instructions](https://pmndrs.github.io/uikit/docs/tutorials/custom-fonts)

-For eithe rof the approaches described below you'll need a file containing the subset of characters that will be included in the 3D font.
+For either of the approaches described below you'll need a file containing the subset of characters that will be included in the 3D font.

 There's a sample `charset.txt` in this directory.